 AICPA – American Institute Certified Public Accountants

-American Institute Certified Public AccountantsThe American Institute of Certified Public Accountants (AICPA) is the national or federal professional institution for Certified Public Accountants (CPAs) in the United States.
+American Institute Certified Public AccountantsThe American Institute of Certified Public Accountants (AICPA) is the national professional group for CPAs in the United States.

-The AICPA plays a critical role in regulating the accounting industry, establishing its standards, and representing the profession’s interests before the government and public bodies.
+The AICPA plays a key role in regulating the accounting industry.
+It sets standards and represents the profession to government and public groups.

 What are the Fundamental Principles of the AICPA?

-The AICPA Code of Professional Conduct is comprised of six guiding principles, which include:
+The AICPA Code of Professional Conduct has six main principles:

 What are the Requirements to Become a Member of the AICPA?

-Also, by joining the AICPA, you automatically become a member of the Association of International Certified Professional Accountants, giving you access to a network of over 689,000 accounting and finance experts worldwide and a significant boost to your professional profile.
+When you join the AICPA, you also become a member of the Association of International Certified Professional Accountants.
+This gives you access to a network of over 650,000 accounting and finance professionals worldwide.

-Additionally, click here to explore the AICPA membership criteria in greater detail and tap here to view AICPA contact information.
+Click here to learn more about AICPA membership requirements.
+You can also tap here to view AICPA contact information.

 How to Become a CPA

-Becoming a Certified Public Accountant (CPA) is not always easy, but it leads to significant payoffs for those willing to put in the effort.
+Becoming a Certified Public Accountant (CPA) is challenging.
+But it offers great rewards for those who put in the work.

 What is the Salary of a CPA in the USA?